During the lease term in Rappahannock County

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental home.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental property.
 However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Rappahannock County.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+We will never abuse the right of entrance or use it to harass renters in Rappahannock County.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you put a renter in your rental in Rappahannock County
+- Before you lease out your rental property in Rappahannock County

 - Collections and evictions